akaspin/couchdb-conduit/README.md

 This is a CouchDB client library for the Haskell programming language.

+# Testing against secured CouchDB

+If your CouchDB not in Admin Party, you need to set credentials.
+Just set needed login and password in function `Database.CouchDB.Conduit.Test.Util.conn`:

+    conn db = def {
+        couchDB = db,
+        couchLogin = "root",    -- login
+        couchPass = "sumatra"}  -- pass

+or leave them `empty`

 # Join in!

 We are happy to receive bug reports, fixes, documentation enhancements, and other improvements.